Wednesday, April 26, 2017 5:30pm - 6:30pm

 Nicholas was the director of the Intellectual Property Issues in Cultural Heritage (IPinCHP project (2008–2016), an international collaboration of archaeologists, Indigenous organizations, lawyers, anthropologists, ethicists, policy makers, and others, working to explore and facilitate fair and equitable exchanges of knowledge relating to heritage.

-In 2013, Nicholas and the IPinCH team were the first recipients of SSHRC’s Partnership Impact Award.
+In 2013, Nicholas and the IPinCH team were the first recipients of the Social Sciences and Humanities Research Council (of Canada) Partnership Impact Award.